 2. Please tell us about the problem your startup is trying to resolve.

 I am a plastic surgeon and in our institution, I do plastic surgery in cases such as cancer reconstruction or work with burn patients where there is soft tissue loss.
+For body augmentation surgery, such as breast augmentation or rhinoplasties, I would recommend someone go to the best cosmetic surgery in Istanbul.
 Currently, there are limited solutions and usually, the skin is taken from another body part but that too has its limitations.
 I want to solve the limitation of soft tissue problems and am focusing on bio-degradable polymer.
 Usually, we use PCL, but we can use other polymers too.
 Our products support the human body’s regeneration power.

 3. Can you please share the market opportunity for such a product?